Doesn’t everybody rely on the cloud for their software requirements? The answer, surprisingly, is no.

 If we were to ask membership organisations that we work with ‘what is the most important thing when it comes to running their organisations?’, their first priority is likely to be retaining and growing their membership.
 The second is almost always security.
 By moving to the cloud via Silverbear 365, membership organisations inherit the security benefits attributable to Microsoft’s Security Development Lifecycle – a mandatory process that embeds security requirements into every stage of the development process.
 From role-based security and field-level security to record-based security and Dynamics 365 encryption, being in the cloud covers it all.

 A Roadmap for the Future

 When it comes to mapping out a membership strategy, long-termism always trumps short-termism.
 From our perspective, provides a way in which to increase your organisation’s potential in line with the technology corporation that underwrites your platform.
 By tracking your platform’s development with developments made by Microsoft, you’re futureproofing your organisation and the user experience of your members.

-Silverbear 365 has been developed specifically to help membership organisations engage, grow and retain their members.
+Silverbear has developed a platform specifically to help membership organisations engage, grow and retain their members.
 For more information contact our team of membership specialists below.
 Or download our white paper Beyond CRM, on Can Microsoft Dataverse revolutionise the membership sector?

 Contact the team